Smoked Baby Back Ribs are a classic comfort food that are full of flavor and is a must for your next get together!

 Instructions

-- While ribs are warming up, turn smoker up to 225 degrees F. (use whatever pellets or smoking chips you prefer) and combine your Mop in a clean spray bottle.
+- Prep Smoker + Mop: While ribs coming to room temperature, turn smoker up to 225 degrees F. (use whatever pellets or smoking chips you prefer) and combine the Mop Ingredients in a clean spray bottle.

-- Sauce the ribs generously with your favorite BBQ sauce and place back in smoker for 6-8 minutes, or until the BBQ sauce becomes tacky.
+- BBQ Sauce: Brush the ribs generously with your favorite BBQ sauce and place back in smoker for 6-8 minutes, or until the BBQ sauce becomes tacky.

-- Remove ribs from smoker and let rest 15 minutes.
+- Rest + Serve: Remove ribs from smoker and let rest 15 minutes (I usually cover with aluminum foil during the resting period).
+Serve and enjoy!

 Notes